tedneward/Azgaarnoth/Creatures/ToProcess/Dinosaurs.md

 >
 >
 >
->***Pounce.***.
-If the deinonychus moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 12 Strength saving throw or be knocked prone.
+>***Pounce.*** If the deinonychus moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 12 Strength saving throw or be knocked prone.
 If the target is prone, the deinonychus can make one bite attack against it as a bonus action.
 >
 >
 >
 >#### Actions
->***Multiattack.***.
-The deinonychus makes three attacks: one with its bite and two with its claws.
+>***Multiattack.*** The deinonychus makes three attacks: one with its bite and two with its claws.
 >
->***Bite.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 6 (1d8 + 2) piercing damage.
 >
->***Claw.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Claw.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 6 (1d8 + 2) slashing damage.
 >

 ---